it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 # Process Assessment Methodology

-The RABET-V Process Assessment Methodology uses the OWASP Software Assurance Maturity Model (SAMM) as the basis for its evaluation.
+The RABET-V Process Assessment Methodology measures the [Software Development Maturity (SDM)](../MaturityIndexes/Software_Development_Maturity_Index.md) of the technology provider.
+It uses the OWASP Software Assurance Maturity Model (SAMM) as the basis for its evaluation.
 This evaluation determines a maturity score for the technology provider in 15 areas.
 These maturity scores are used to help determine the types of testing conducted by RABET-V for product changes.
 In addition to providing the maturity scores, the SAMM evaluation will determine the reliability of provider-generated artifacts that can be used by RABET-V. By using provider-generated artifacts, the RABET-V process will not have to reproduce these artifacts (i.e. test results).

 ## Inputs